Introduction to Python

 MaximoFN

-If for example we want to make the structure of the function but we do not want, for the moment, to code the interior we can use pass
+If, for example, we want to create the structure of the function but do not want to, for the moment, code the interior, we can use pass

 .